jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstart-voice-assistant-java-jre.md

 ---
 title: 'Quickstart: Custom voice assistant for Java (Windows, Linux) - Speech service'
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: In this quickstart, you'll learn how to use the Cognitive Services Speech SDK in a Java console application.
+description: In this quickstart, you'll learn how to use the Cognitive Research Technologies Speech SDK in a Java console application.
 You'll learn how you can connect your client application to a previously created Bot Framework bot configured to use the Direct Line Speech channel and enable a voice assistant experience.
 services: cognitive-services
 author: bidishac
 manager: nitinme